-This quick and easy Chinese garlic green beans recipe uses a few ingredients to achieve maximum flavor and a perfect texture!
-The green beans are pan fried until blistered and tender, then stir fried with garlic and ginger to lend a great aroma.
-Serve this as a side dish to complete your dinner or over steamed rice as a light lunch. {Vegan, Gluten-Free adaptable}
+My quick and easy Chinese garlic green beans recipe utilizes a few simple ingredients to achieve restaurant-quality flavor and perfect texture.
+Serve it as a side dish or over steamed rice for a light meal.

 Chinese garlic green beans is a simplified version of Sichuan dry fried green beans.
-This recipe is vegan and uses basic pantry ingredients to create a mouthwatering and satisfying side.
+The green beans are pan fried until blistered and tender, then stir fried with garlic and ginger to lend a great aroma.
+This recipe uses basic pantry ingredients to create a mouthwatering and satisfying side.

 Perfect green beans, no wok and deep-frying required